 - Watch for Title IX regulations to come out at the end of the year.
 There is much that institutions were looking for, but there will be many new details to digest for implementation.

 - Only one area – accreditation — was published in November.
-Other regulations that achieved consensus were pulled down by Department of Education counsel and staff.
+Other regulations that achieved consensus were pulled down by the Department of Education counsel and staff.

 - The accreditation changes provide for a more individualized approach that will take into account differences in institutions and programs within institutions.